chang6666/mybatis-generator-helper/README.md

 ### Navigation Features

 - Use `Alt+B` (Windows) or `Cmd+B` (macOS) to jump between Mapper interface and XML implementation
+- Use `Alt+M` (Windows) or `Cmd+M` (macOS) to jump to specific method implementations
 - Click on the CodeLens hints above mapper methods to navigate to their XML implementations
 - Use the "MyBatis: Create XML Implementation" command to generate XML snippets for new mapper methods

+### SQL Formatting

+- Use the "MyBatis: Format SQL from Log" command to format SQL statements from logs
+- Right-click on SQL text and select "MyBatis: Format SQL" from the context menu
+- View formatted SQL in the MyBatis Helper panel

 ## Extension Settings